benjreinhart/xport/README.md

 -e, --extension EXTENSION     Only bundle files with extension EXTENSION -d, --deps DEPENDENCY:ARG     For use with --amd flag; specify dependencies and
-                              their corresponding argument's names -m, --minify                  Minify the compiled JavaScript -o, --output FILE             Output to FILE instead of stdout -x, --export NAME             Export the files object as NAME; if --amd flag is specified, then the module id will be NAME --amd                         Export a AMD compatible module --commonjs                    Export a CommonJS compatible module --help                        Display this help message and exit --list                        Do not bundle; list the files that would be bundled
+                              their corresponding argument identifiers -m, --minify                  Minify the compiled JavaScript -o, --output FILE             Output to FILE instead of stdout -x, --export NAME             Export the files object as NAME; if --amd flag is specified, then the module id will be NAME --amd                         Export an AMD compatible module --commonjs                    Export a CommonJS compatible module --help                        Display this help message and exit --list                        Do not bundle; list the files that would be bundled